 In summary amendments to the Policy relate to:

 The introduction of Residential Interface Nodes (west side of Northwood Street and northern side of Cambridge Street) and development standards for the Nodes including: removal of plot ratio bonuses; reduced building heights (maximum 4 storeys); increased boundary setbacks and landscaping requirements.

 Amendments which apply more generally over the primary commercial areas of the West Leederville Precinct, in particular clarification of building heights and removal of some plot ratio bonuses.

+Advertising of the Policy has now closed.
 Any queries in relation to the draft amended West Leederville Precinct Policy can be directed to Cambridge Planning Services by telephone on 9285 3116.

 Scheme Amendment 27

 At its meeting held on 29 April 2014, Scheme Amendment 27 was subject to final Council adoption.